Gh0stjaw/dot-files/README.md

-# dot-files
+# . files
-My personal dot files for a versatile void linux setup.
+TODO: initial upload -- just a few quirks needed to be ironed out.